system787/ios-afternoon-project-swift-generics/README.md

 ## Conform to `ExpressibleByArrayLiteral`

 Conform your set to `ExpressibleByArrayLiteral` so you can initialize a counted set using an array of same-type items.
-You can explore [Apple's documentation](https://developer.apple.com/documentation/swift/expressiblebyarrayliteral) to find what this protocol requires.
+You can explore [Apple's documentation for the protocol](https://developer.apple.com/documentation/swift/expressiblebyarrayliteral) to see what its implementation requires.

 Your implementation should support the following interaction style: